Scientific-Simulation-Studio/MolFlow/docs/developer/design/architecture.md

 2. Private computing has a high learning curve and is difficult for users from other backgrounds to use.
 3. Privacy computing involves many fields and requires the cooperation of different domain experts.

-The design goal of moleculeflow is to make it very easy for data scientists and machine learning developers to use private computing techniques for data analysis and machine learning without knowing the underlying technical details.
+The design goal of molflow is to make it very easy for data scientists and machine learning developers to use private computing techniques for data analysis and machine learning without knowing the underlying technical details.
-To achieve this goal, moleculeflow provides a layer of device abstraction that abstracts Multi-Party Secure Computing (MPC), Homomorphic Encryption (HE), and Trusted Execution Environment (TEE) into ciphertext devices.
+To achieve this goal, molflow provides a layer of device abstraction that abstracts Multi-Party Secure Computing (MPC), Homomorphic Encryption (HE), and Trusted Execution Environment (TEE) into ciphertext devices.
 Based on this level of abstraction, data analysis and machine learning workflows can be represented as a computational graph, where nodes represent computations on a device and edges represent the data flow between devices.
 Data flow between different types of devices requires protocol conversion.
-In this regard, moleculeflow borrows from mainstream deep learning frameworks, which represent neural networks as a computational graph consisting of on-device operators and tensor flows between devices.
+In this regard, molflow borrows from mainstream deep learning frameworks, which represent neural networks as a computational graph consisting of on-device operators and tensor flows between devices.

-moleculeflow is an open framework for developers at different levels.
+molflow is an open framework for developers at different levels.
 At the device layer, we work with experts in cryptography, trusted hardware, hardware acceleration and other fields to continuously improve protocol security and computing performance.
-At the same time, moleculeflow provides a good device interface, and the third-party privacy computing protocol can be plugged in as a device.
+At the same time, molflow provides a good device interface, and the third-party privacy computing protocol can be plugged in as a device.
 At the algorithm layer, a flexible programming interface is provided for machine learning, and algorithm developers can easily define their own algorithms.

 ## Device

-The devices of the moleculeflow are divided into physical devices and logical devices.
+The devices of the molflow are divided into physical devices and logical devices.
 The physical device is the physical machine of each participant in the privacy computing, and the logical device is composed of one or more physical devices.
 A logical device supports a specific set of computing operators (Device Ops) and has its own specific data representation (Device Object).
 Logical devices are divided into two types: plaintext and ciphertext.
 The former performs unilateral local computation,